Skip to content

 What makes GitHub Copilot different from newer AI coding tools?

-• Inline Autocomplete: Suggests code based on the current file and surrounding context.
+• Inline Autocomplete: Suggests code based on the current file and surrounding context using various underlying models.

 • Enterprise Controls: GitHub offers stronger compliance, policy, and organizational controls than most newer AI IDE products.